apache/arrow-rs/arrow/README.md

 As with all open source code, you should carefully evaluate the suitability of `arrow` for your project, taking into consideration your needs and risk tolerance prior to doing so.

 _Background_: There are various parts of the `arrow` crate which use `unsafe` and `transmute` code internally.
-We are actively working as a community to minimize undefined behavior and remove `unsafe` usage to align more with Rust's core principles of safety (e.g. the arrow2 project).
+We are actively working as a community to minimize undefined behavior and remove `unsafe` usage to align more with Rust's core principles of safety.

-As `arrow` exists today, it is fairly easy to misuse the APIs, leading to undefined behavior, and it is especially easy to misuse code in modules named above.
+As `arrow` exists today, it is fairly easy to misuse the code in modules named above, leading to undefined behavior.

 ## Building for WASM